This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 3 tablespoons cornstarch

-• 3 whole eggs
+• 3 large eggs

 • 3 egg yolks

-• 3 tablespoons lemon juice powder optional
+• 3 tablespoons lemon juice powder, optional

-• 3 tablespoons lemon juice
+• 3 tablespoons fresh lemon juice

 • 1 teaspoon vanilla extract

-• ½ teaspoon lemon oil or lemon extract
+• ½ teaspoon lemon oil

-• Zest of 1 lemon
+• zest from 1 lemon

 • ¼ teaspoon salt